21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Porto Arte Aparments

 Porto Arte Apartments is situated on a pedestrian street in the centre of Porto.
-The hostess, Maria, owns an antique shop across the street and she tastefully decorated the apartment.
+The hostess, Maria, owns an antique shop across the street, and she tastefully decorated the apartment.
 The surrounding area is peppered with art galleries, antique shops, cafes and street art.
-Fully equipped for self-catering, but many restaurants and cafes in the area too.
+It is fully equipped for self-catering, but there are many restaurants and cafes in the area, too.

 Evora